Head Start’s Leadership Role in the Field of Early Care and Education

 For more than 22 years I served as a Head Start Director.
 My program, and the community action agency I worked for, are in northwest Vermont.
 During that time, I was selected and appointed to numerous state and national groups focused on the continuous improvement of child and family systems and programs.
 These experiences included serving as Chair of the Vermont Head Start Association for more than 20 years, serving on national workgroups convened by the National Head Start Association, and providing consulting on various issues pertaining to the development and management of high-quality programs for the Head Start National Center on Program Management and Fiscal Operations (PMFO), and for the federal Office of Head Start in Washington, D.C.
 My areas of expertise include:

-- Head Start workforce recruitment, development and retention, including compensation and benefits enhancement strategies;
+- Head Start Workforce recruitment, development and retention, including compensation and benefits enhancement strategies;

-- Head Start program planning, including use of data, monitoring, and Self-Assessment for continuous improvement, compliance, quality and progress toward goals;
+- Head Start Program Planning, including use of data, monitoring, and Self-Assessment for continuous improvement, compliance, quality and progress toward goals;

 My work in consulting and training continues to focus on these areas, as well as on advocacy around the future of early care and education, including the continued evolution of Head Start and its leadership role in this field.
 My ongoing work is informed by conversations, relationships and engagement, past and ongoing, with many leaders, professionals and families, about how we might optimize these systems for the future.
+Walnut Leadership is not affiliated with or endorsed by U.S. Dept. of Health and Human Services.

 Head Start leadership in the field of ECE.